CarlosLeyvaAyala/skimpify-framework/Help/help.md

 ![](img/xEdit_02.png)

-Sure, it will make impossible to change enchantments for some particular armor and requires a bit of work and thought, but this will give you an actual reason to use many of your installed armor mods.
+Sure, it will make impossible to change enchantments while playing and requires a bit of work and thought, but this will give you an actual reason to use many of your installed armor mods.

 ## There will be some hiccups

-When changing armors for the first time on your game session or after some time not seeing a variant, there will be a milliseconds freeze while the game loads the model.
+When changing armors for the first time on your game session or after some time not seeing a variant, there will be a few milliseconds freeze while the game loads the model.

 Again, there's nothing I can do about this.
 There's no way I could preload armors and things like that, so things go smooth the first time armors need to be swapped.

 Still, it's not that bad.
 Once the armor actually gets loaded into memory you can expect changes to be mostly unnoticeable.

+# This is a Skyrim Platform exclusive

+This framework was only possible thanks to [Skyrim Platform][] and it is gladly tied to it.
+... you know... the base framework only took me a couple of hours to make; something I doubt any other technology would have allowed me to.

+What does this "being tied" stuff mean?
+It means the framework was made to work only for mods using it.
+That's why right now the API is only available if you are using SP yourself for making your mod.

+**It's technically possible to translate the API to Papyrus**, but it's a boring task I won't overtake.
+The API uses many language advantages Typescript has, but Papyrus hasn't.

+So, translating the API is a long, boring and (most of all) error prone process.

+If there's some volunteer around to overtake this task, I'm willing to give all the help I can and even some ideas on how some things can be done, but I won't take that job.

+# Closing words

+I hope this document is not too overwhelming and it was of help.

+If something isn't clear, you have some suggestion or need some help on using the framework, don't hesitate to contact me.

 [AutoGen]: #automatically-registering-armors
 [ChangeRels]: #change-relationships